Home

 A post male puberty male-to-female transsexual who commences female hormone treatment is effectively triggering some aspects of a second, female type, puberty in her body.

-In general, the increased oestrogen and progesterone blood levels resulting from the female hormone treatment will stimulate and promote the growth of female secondary sexual characteristics (breasts, fat distribution, pubic hair pattern, ...).
-Body shape is controlled by oestrogen so its use stimulates a female body shape to develop, and the woman's body shape and "figure" will become far closer to female norms in proportions.
+In general, the increased estrogen and progesterone blood levels resulting from the female hormone treatment will stimulate and promote the growth of female secondary sexual characteristics (breasts, fat distribution, pubic hair pattern, ...).
+Body shape is controlled by estrogen so its use stimulates a female body shape to develop, and the woman's body shape and "figure" will become far closer to female norms in proportions.

 The effects of female hormone treatment will vary considerably by individual, and can take 2 to 5 years to fully achieve.
 In order to maximise the physical effects and benefits, hormone treatment should be begun as young as possible, before the body has completely matured and can no longer develop in response to stimuli.
 The greatest maximum effect occurs if hormonal treatment begins before a male puberty - there is a lower maximum otherwise.